 - Developing plans for what to do in an emergency, like creating a safety plan with emergency contact details.

 - Connecting with others who have DID through support groups, online forums, or social media.

 Treatment and support for dissociative identity disorder

 While there is no known ‘cure’ for DID, treatment and support for DID is available, including psychotherapy.
 It can take a long time to figure out the right treatment, but there can be significant benefits.
-For some people the goal for treatment may be the integration of separate alters into one single personality state.
-For others, the aim is to achieve a state of ‘resolution’ where alters co-exist harmoniously without impacting the person’s goals and coping, or to have better control over switching.
+For many people, the aim is to achieve a state of ‘resolution’ where Alters co-exist harmoniously without impacting the person’s goals and coping, or to have better control over switching.

-People with DID should see a mental health professional with experience with dissociation and trauma-informed care.
+People with DID should try to see a mental health professional with experience with dissociation and trauma-informed care.
 It might take time to find the right mental health professional, but it is important to persevere and explore options.